sunlightpolicy/opendatapoliciesstatic/_documents/boulder-co-2017-04-24.md

 *Protected Information* – Any dataset or portion thereof to which the City may deny access pursuant to established City policy, the Boulder Revised Municipal Code, City Charter, Federal or State law, privacy laws, copyright, patent, trademark, confidentiality agreement or any other law, rule, regulation or common law privilege.
 “Protected information” includes data that the City is prohibited from disclosing by operation of law.

-*Public Data* – All non-proprietary data generated or received by the City of Boulder which is not protected or sensitive and which has been prepared for release to the public.
+<span class="def-public">*Public Data* – All non-proprietary data generated or received by the City of Boulder which is not protected or sensitive and which has been prepared for release to the public.</span>

 *Sensitive Information* – Any data which, if published by the City online, could raise privacy, confidentiality, proprietary or security concerns or have the potential to jeopardize public health, safety, welfare, or cultural or natural resources to an extent that is greater than the potential public benefit of publishing that data.